F5Networks/f5-azure-arm-templates/experimental/autoscale/waf/via-dns/1nic/new-stack/payg/README.md

 In Microsoft Azure, you have three options for tagging objects that the Service Discovery iApp uses.
 Note that you select public or private IP addresses within the iApp.

-- *Tag a VM resource*

-The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.
+- *Tag a VM resource*<br> The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.

-- *Tag a NIC resource*

-The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
+- *Tag a NIC resource*<br> The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
 Use this option if you want to use the secondary NIC of a VM in the pool.

-- *Tag a Virtual Machine Scale Set resource*

-The BIG-IP VE will discover the primary private IP address for the primary NIC configured for each Scale Set instance.
+- *Tag a Virtual Machine Scale Set resource*<br> The BIG-IP VE will discover the primary private IP address for the primary NIC configured for each Scale Set instance.
 Note you must select Private IP addresses in the iApp template if you are tagging a Scale Set.

 The iApp first looks for NIC resources with the tags you specify.
 If it finds NICs with the proper tags, it does not look for VM resources.
 If it does not find NIC resources, it looks for VM resources with the proper tags.
 In either case, it then looks for Scale Set resources with the proper tags.